jblevins1991/jblevins1991/README.md

 ### Hi there 👋

 - I'm currently working on web a11y and design systems.
-- I'm currently learning Shopify's Hydrogen framework.
-- I'm looking to collaborate on building tools to make design systems easier.
+- I'm currently working on a compenent library designed for design systems.
-- I'm looking for help with color theory.
+- I'm currently building my portfolio website with sveltekit.
 - Ask me about a11y.
 - How to reach me: email.
 - Fun fact: I like to play guitar.